WiFiPineapple/legacy-wifipineapple-wiki/api.md

 # WiFi Pineapple Module API

 ## Introduction
 Unlike the old web interface, the back end of the new interface has been decoupled from the front end.
 All requests to perform system actions are sent as POSTs to `/api/`.
-The content of the POST is JSON and contains a minimal of two parameters.
+The content of the POST is JSON and contains a minimum of two parameters.
 #### The first parameter key must be either `system` or `module`
 `system` is used for core system functions such as logging users in and performing system setup as well as managing notifications. `module` is used when sending a request to any of the default modules or to any user modules.
 The value is set to the module with which you are trying to communicate.
 For example, `"system": "notifications"` or `"module": "RandomRoll"`.
 #### The second parameter key `action`